Mill Neck Manor School for the Deaf

 - Individual student needs and equity must be put at the center of all learning experiences.

-Mill Neck Manor is planning for three possible scenarios to begin the 2020-2021 school year considering the ever-changing nature of this pandemic.
 Bringing students back to campus in a safe manner will be done in phases with verified safety protocols in place throughout each step.
 Initiating on-campus services with essential services and small numbers will give us the opportunity to bring students back in a safe and highly controlled manner that is verified and refined through practice.
 No matter which phase or models are used to instruct the students, our goal is to continue to provide high-quality education while maintaining safe environments for all students and staff members.

-School will remain in session during normal school hours from Monday through Friday each week, with several safety-related changes and protocols in places for student cohorts that may attend in person.
+School remain in session during normal school hours from Monday through Friday each week, with several safety-related changes and protocols in places for student cohorts that attend in person.
 All teachers who are responsible for classes are licensed under NY State Education Department and are able to manage face-to-face, remote learning or a hybrid model.
-Staff are expected to become proficient in the use of the main platforms and will continue to receive assistance in learning to utilize these with ease.
+Staff are become proficient in the use of the main platforms and will continue to receive assistance in learning to utilize these with ease.

 The school curriculum and programs of study will continue to adhere to the NYS learning standards, with additional emphasis on Social-Emotional Learning.
 Teachers will be provided with additional training in online instruction as well as encouraged to provide flexibility in assignments and deadlines.
 IEP and any special requirements, program modifications or accommodations will also be consistent over all types of instructional models.